JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/f9892a47-ec19-4300-a841-250a8c54f083" />
 Fig. 2.
 The MATLAB workspace screenshot after running all the simulated dataset generator codes.

 (4) Run "SimH_Recognition_Model.m".
 When all the models are trained and validated, the figures will be generated automatically.
-At this point, we believe that you should be able to obtain results that are identical to those presented in the paper.
+We believe that you should be able to obtain results that are identical to those presented in the paper.

+P.S.
+Due to team contributions and intellectual property considerations, the raw radar echo data will not be made public.
+However, processed image datasets will be added to the repository upon the paper's acceptance.
+We remain confident that the real-world results are fully reproducible in one click.
+Furthermore, preliminary tests conducted on various internal systems and scenarios demonstrate that our results are consistent and not an artifact of any specific dataset.

+## III.
+HOW TO REPRODUCE